-The 5th NEST conference will take place on the 7th and 8th of May in Zürich, Switzerland.
+The 5th NEST conference will not take place as planned.

 The global initiative to target 17 Sustainable Development Goals (SDGs), the Paris Climate Agreement and the latest IPCC report (2018) underline the urgency of grand sustainability challenges such as climate change and the depletion of natural resources.
 To address grand challenges, transitions need to widen in scope: Complementary and competing innovations emerge, business relationships across sectors intensify, and adjacent sectors are affected through knock-on effects.
 At the same time, the inherent logic of capitalism is increasingly challenged, calling for a widening of the transitions field towards visions for a sustainable economy that exceeds the green growth narrative.
 However, such a widening of transitions also increases their complexity and, in turn, makes policy-making more challenging.This year’s NEST conference is concerned with the notion of “widening”.
 With the need for transitions to widen in scope, the question arises if the field of sustainability transitions studies is geared up to address and understand this notion.
 We invite abstracts that focus on -but are not limited to -the widening of sustainability transitions